 If you’re interested in a closer look at HIIT workout lengths and the recommended weekly amounts, here’s the link again to that article of mine on this very topic: How Long Should A HIIT Workout Be.

-Medical experts at the Mayo Clinic certainly think so, saying here that
+As I mentioned earlier, medical experts at the Mayo Clinic certainly think HIIT’s good for older adults, saying

 But they also go on to mention that low-impact HIIT has been shown to be a good exercise alternative for people with various chronic conditions like diabetes, heart disease, and others.